 Welcome to spring cleaning season!
-It's that glorious time of year when you finally get to throw open your windows to let in the bright spring light and notice the layer of dust and grime that has built up in your home all winter.
+It's that glorious time of year when you finally get to throw open your windows to let in the bright spring sunlight ... but then you notice the layer of dust and grime that's been building up in your home all winter.
 Don’t panic!
 TODAY Home is here to help you tackle that cleaning to-do list.

 Now it’s time to turn your bedroom into a clean and relaxing place to be.
 You’ll be crawling into clean sheets in a spotless room by nighttime.
 Let’s get started!

 Here's what you'll need: